Wednesday, 5 October 2016

 Turning south meant a tailwind, clearing weather and much lifted spirits.
 Suddenly I was back into that state of total relaxation that cycle touring brings on.
 Easy pedaling, benign weather and no need for thinking, just look at the ever changing scenery with brain in neutral.....
 Given the rain that had fallen I missed the Speyside way out and was soon on the steady climb up to Tomintoul.
 The hostel was nearly empty so I settled in for a pleasantly quiet evening with a few beers at the pub to help me sleep.
 The best plans are those that can be changed on a whim.

 Next morning was actually quite pleasant so after breakfast in the Firestation cafe I traced the usual Glen Brown / Dorback route to the road, then missed the Egg path to go to Nethy Bridge the easy way, being on the Fargo.
 That said I figured that Ryvoan pass was in scope so headed over to Glen more, the fargo easily tackling this great through route.
-Glen More cafe provided beers as usual followed by the usual mad thrash down the logging road, something the fargo excels at!
+Glen More cafe provided beers as usual, then for a change added a few more miles doing the Sluggan pass to Boat of Garten and the NCN south into Aviemore.
 More socialising in Aviemore with R&I followed.
 Tomorrow would be south in earnest.

 Fargo's turn to get photographed in Glen Brown.
 Drying socks due to an incorrect river crossing...